sravanpabolu/sravanpabolu.github.io/_posts/2020-07-24-firebase-add-value-to-database.md

     - Firebase
 ---

-_In this blog post, We'll learn, how to use push method to update a value to realtime database in Firebase.
+_In this blog post, We'll learn, how to use push method to add a value to realtime database in Firebase.
 This is an example written in react/react-native application_

 In this Example, we will be using
 1. React